 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.34% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Buckner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Buckner does not have a public transit system used by locals to get to and from work.

-The education level of Buckner citizens is a little higher than the average for US cities and towns: 21.85% of adults in Buckner have at least a bachelor's degree.
+The citizens of Buckner are slightly better educated than the national average of 21.84% for all cities and towns, with 21.85% of adults in Buckner having a bachelor's degree or advanced degree.

 The per capita income in Buckner in 2022 was $34,551, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $138,204 for a family of four.
 However, Buckner contains both very wealthy and poor people as well.